JackM510/CRUD-Resume-Registry/README.md

 1. Clone the repository.
 2. Utilise the 'sql.txt' file to create the database in MySQL.
 3. Run the application on your local server from 'index.php'.
-4. Login credentials for 'login.php'; email can be found in 'sql.txt' and password is 'php123'.
+4. Login credentials for 'login.php'; email address is 'umsi@umich.edu' and password is 'php123'.